Daniela Katzenberger

-Daniela Denise Katzenberger (born October 1, 1986) is a German reality TV personality, TV-host, model, and singer.
-She has featured in several television-shows in Germany, mostly on VOX.
-Her first single, a version of "Nothing's gonna stop me now", reached number 19 on the German single charts in 2010.
+Daniela Denise Katzenberger (born 1 October 1986) is a German reality TV personality, TV host, model, and singer.
+She has been featured in several television shows in Germany, mostly on VOX.
+Her first single, a cover of "Nothing's Gonna Stop Me Now", reached number 19 on the German single charts in 2010.

 Early life

 Katzenberger was born and raised in Ludwigshafen am Rhein.
 After secondary school, she trained and qualified as a beautician.
 Her mother, Iris Klein, was a participant in the 10th season of the German version of TV show Big Brother and the German version of I'm a Celebrity...Get Me Out of Here!.
 Her sister was 2018 also member in the German Version of I'm a Celebrity...Get Me Out of Here! and won the show.